judy-D/cookbook-final/README.md

 This project was developed using ReactJS and Firebase.
 The URL: https://cookbook-final.web.app/.

+This is a simple project, the user can:

+1- add new recipes with name, description, and images(Note: name of the image should not contain special character for security reasons).
+2- delete old recipes.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts